Moritz Abraham

 Marriage

-Moritz was introduced to his future wife Ronya Datnowsky, a young woman from Latvia, through Israel Auerbach and his wife, Berta - Ronya's older sister.
+Moritz was introduced to his future wife Ronya Datnowsky, a young woman from Libau ten years his junior, through Israel Auerbach and his wife, Berta - who was Ronya’s older sister.

 Ronya's mother had died in 1909.
-Shortly thereafter, Ronya and her two younger siblings, Eva and Israel, came to Constantinople to stay with their older sister Berta.
-Berta's husband was a prominent member of the Jewish Community and through his contacts, Berta was able to arrange for her sister Ronya to find a "suitable" husband.
+Shortly thereafter, Ronya and her younger sister Eva moved to Constantinople to stay with Berta.
+Berta's husband was a prominent member of the Jewish community, and through his social circle, Berta arranged for her sisters to find "suitable" husbands.

-Ronya and Moritz got engaged in December of 1911.
+Ronya and Moritz became engaged in December of 1911.

-Moritz and Ronya Datnowsky were married in May 19, 1912 in Constantinople.
+Moritz and Ronya Datnowsky were married five months later, on May 19, 1912, in Constantinople.
+Moritz was 31, and Ronya 21.

 Ronya and Moritz, Constantinople, May 1912